z3dtech/npm-introspect/README.md

 # npm-introspect

-Introspect is a command line tool to examine and visualize package quality.
+:mag_right: Introspect is a command line tool to examine and visualize package quality.

 ![gif of introspect being launched](https://github.com/Nohmapp/npm-introspect/blob/master/assets/screenshot.gif?raw=true)

 ## The Problem

-Have you ever searched for a library in npm and found 30 different, uniquely inadequate options?
+Have you ever searched for a module in npm and found 20 different, uniquely inadequate options?

+There's 20 different packages, most of them are incomplete or unused.
+7 of them might do what you want, one is specialized for a use case different than yours, three have very little documentation, one is reportedly 'bloated', another is fairly new and supported by a small group- finding quality packages is difficult and npm lacks the built in support to do it.

 [Npm](https://www.npmjs.com/) contains more than double the amount of packages of the next most populated package manager.
 It is a victim of its own success.
 Npm is a market of imperfect information, poor packages can have many github stars and common use cases often lack a clear, well-maintained solution.